-The financial transactions of the Charter School are reported in three governmental funds: the general fund, which accounts for all functions of the school except food services, the capital projects fund, which records the State Charter School Capital Outlay funds, and the special revenue fund, which accounts for the food service program.
+The financial transactions of the Charter School are reported in three governmental funds: the general fund, which accounts for all functions of the Charter School except food services, the capital projects fund, which records the State Charter School Capital Outlay funds, and special revenue funds, which account for the food service program, other federal grant programs and student activities.
 The governmental fund financial statements are presented on the modified accrual basis of accounting, whereas the governmental activities are presented on the full accrual basis.